 Dancing is your medium for stepping into the limelight.
 You love performing, and have developed a real magpie instinct when it comes to costuming and accessorising.
 You have danced for many years and although you know that there’s still room for improvement, you’re a pretty competent and not least confident dancer.
 You may have a 9-5 job, but dancing brings you so much joy that you spend a lot of your spare time attending classes, workshops, dance shows and of course rehearsals for your own performances.

 Dance development tip: Keep up the hard work as well as attending all those fun events to shine your light.
 Many dancers would give their right arm (or leg!) to have your experience and stage presence, but please don’t stop developing and growing.
 Make sure to absorb all the knowledge you’re gaining from your classes and workshops, and use one-2-one’s with a reputable teacher to keep you inspired and developing.
-Consider taking the certified JWAAD Technique Review to keep you on track.
+Consider taking the certified Bellydance Now (formerly JWAAD) Dance Development programme and Technique Review to keep you on track.
 It may seem daunting, but it’s probably the best tailor-made tool developed to help dancers like you become even better!
 Find out more here.

 Dancing is no longer an option, it’s as natural to you as breathing.
 You don’t want to dance, you simply have to.
 You have put in endless hours to perfect and develop your technique and feel comfortable and at home on any dance floor.
 You are probably dancing semi or full time now, teaching and performing several times a week, but still dream of getting even better and perhaps even travelling the world with your dancing.

 Dance development tip: Congratulations!
 You’ve realised your dream of making a living (or at least subsidising your income) with dancing, something only a few dare or have the talent and discipline to achieve.
 But you also know this comes at a cost; any injuries or illness will mean a loss of income.
 Insurance for dance performers is very expensive, but it may be worth looking into for you.
 Dancing and teaching safely is now essential both for your technique as well as safety.
 Keep evolving your dancing and knowledge by attending workshops and one-2-one’s with a fellow professional dancer and teacher.
-Consider joining the JWAAD knowledge courses in Dance Safety, Understanding Music, History and Culture, Creating a Performance and not least the Personal Development programme.
+Consider joining the Bellydance Now knowledge courses in Safety, Understanding Music, Heritage and not least the Personal Development programme.
 They are created by professional dancers and are a great way to keep learning, networking and not least pushing your own skills even further.
 Find out more here.

 I hope you managed to find your own (or several) dance identities and that the dance development tips were useful.
 Have I left any personality out?
 Have you got any more tips on how to improve your dancing no matter what level you’re at?
 Please leave a comment below and let’s keep the knowledge sharing going.